Bart Baker: Other ventures

 In November 2016, Baker released his first non-parody single, titled "Drake".
 It is also the debut single from his first album, titled Celebritease.
 He partnered with Music Choice, a multi-platform video and music network, to serve as the exclusive TV distribution partner for his single.
 The next month, "Kimye", was released as a single from "Celebritease".
 The album was subsequently released through his own record label alongside indie label 26 Music, a division of 26 Entertainment.
 The songs featured on the album are all named after celebrities except the final track, "#DWBD (Don't Worry Bout Dat)".
 On March 18, 2017, the album peaked at number 4 on the Billboard Comedy Albums chart.
-In summer of 2018, Baker created an official rap persona known as Lil Kloroxxx.
+In 2018, Baker collaborated with producer Jason Nelken to create an official rap persona known as Lil Kloroxxx.
 The video for his song "Popper" was released on the WorldStarHipHop YouTube channel on July 21.
 He then went on to release two more songs nearly a month later, "4 Xanny" and "Prom Queen".
 Online sources have said that Lil Kloroxxx is fake and heavily spoofs off of SoundCloud rappers such as 6ix9ine and Lil Pump, but Baker himself has confirmed that this persona is "real".

-Also in 2016, Baker announced he was running for President of the United States by setting up a large billboard in Times Square, dressed in American-flag boxer-shorts.
+In 2016, Baker announced he was running for President of the United States by setting up a large billboard in Times Square, dressed in American-flag boxer-shorts.
 He believed that his presidential candidacy would shed light on the nature of celebrity and how it has influenced the election cycle.
 In a 2015 livestream podcast, Baker discussed his involvement with "Fuck Cancer", a nonprofit charity that is dedicated to early detection, prevention, and providing support to those affected by cancer, and an online fundraiser where fans could participate to win an appearance in one of his videos while donating money to the cause.
 The disease has impacted people in his own life including his mother, who survived breast cancer when he was a child.